 Obama, Yellen discuss economy, financial rules

-WASHINGTON (AP) — With the Federal Reserve’s role in the nation’s economic recovery at a crossroads, Fed Chair Janet Yellen on Monday sat down with President Barack Obama in their first face-to-face meeting since she assumed her post in February.
+WASHINGTON (AP) — With the Federal Reserve’s role in the U.S. economic recovery at a crossroads, Fed Chair Janet Yellen on Monday sat down with President Barack Obama in their first face-to-face meeting since she assumed her post as head of the American central bank in February.
 The White House said the two discussed their perspectives on the economy both at home and abroad.

 The White House called the meeting “part of an ongoing dialogue on the state of the economy, financial reform, and other economic issues.”